rominalodolo/ScrumMaster/README.md

 - Maybe could be reduced to 2 hours when you have more experience and know how to plan better.

 Changes to Sprint planning rules:

+Topics coved in Planning
+  * The Why : Sprint goal - Kick off the meeting
+  * The What : Actions, what needs to be done
+  * The How : How will it get done

+    _projected capacity of the developers during the sprint_ How much time do the developers have?
+Who is available for what.
+Time for lunch, for travel, restroom breaks, time for other time consuming tasks.
+Time available - Factored Unavailable time = capacity this builds buffer bto the plan

+How to plan working days:
+5 working days : 1 day for planning and include all other unavailable time.
+So only 4 days and maybe only 4 of those hours are productive.
+10 working days : 9 capacity days etc.

+_The Sprint goal is an objective that will be met within the Spint through the implementation of the Product Backlog._

 5. Purpose of these
+Remember: Three Sprint Planning Topics
+Remember: Sprint Planning addresses the following topics:

+### Topic One: Why is this Sprint valuable?
+The Product Owner proposes how the product could increase its value and utility in the current Sprint.
+The whole Scrum Team then collaborates to define a Sprint Goal that communicates why the Sprint is valuable to stakeholders.
+The Sprint Goal must be finalized prior to the end of Sprint Planning

+### Topic Two: What can be Done this Sprint?
+Through discussion with the Product Owner, the Developers select items from the Product Backlog to include in the current Sprint.
+The Scrum Team may refine these items during this process, which increases understanding and confidence.
+Selecting how much can be completed within a Sprint may be challenging.
+However, the more the Developers know about their past performance, their upcoming capacity, and their Definition of Done, the more confident they will be in their Sprint forecasts.

+### Topic Three: How will the chosen work get done?
+For each selected Product Backlog item, the Developers plan the work necessary to create an Increment that meets the Definition of Done.
+This is often done by decomposing Product Backlog items into smaller work items of one day or less.
+How this is done is at the sole discretion of the Developers.
+No one else tells them how to turn Product Backlog items into Increments of value.
+9 The Sprint Goal, the Product Backlog items selected for the Sprint, plus the plan for delivering them are together referred to as the Sprint Backlog.
+Sprint Planning is timeboxed to a maximum of eight hours for a one-month Sprint.
+For shorter Sprints, the event is usually shorter.

 6. What happens in each event